ResursBank/woocommerce-gateway/readme.txt

 == Installation ==

-1. Upload the plugin archive to the "/wp-content/plugins/" directory
+1. Upload the plugin archive to the "/wp-content/plugins/" directory.
-2. Make sure the plugin has write access to itself under the includes folder (see below)
+2. Make sure the plugin has write access to itself under the includes folder (see below).
-3. Activate the plugin through the "Plugins" menu in WordPress
+3. Activate the plugin through the "Plugins" menu in WordPress.
-4. Configure the plugin via admin control panel
+4. Configure the plugin via admin control panel.
+5. On upgrades, make sure you synchronize language if WordPress suggest this.

 (Or install and activate the plugin through the WordPress plugin installer)